microsoft/vscode-docs/docs/remote/troubleshooting.md

 Similarly, the "dev container definitions" found in the [vscode-dev-containers repo](https://aka.ms/vscode-dev-containers) can help jump start the process of creating a dev container when you do not have an existing image, `Dockerfile`, or `docker-compose.yml`.
 These can also act as samples if you do have existing container files.
 However, they are not intended to define how an application should be built.

-### Are the Visual Studio Code Remote Development extensions open source?
+### Are any of the Visual Studio Code Remote Development extensions or their components open source?

-The Visual Studio Code Remote Development extensions are free to use with an [open roadmap](https://aka.ms/vscode-remote/feedback), but are not currently open source.
+The Visual Studio Code Remote Development extensions and their related components are free to use with an [open roadmap](https://aka.ms/vscode-remote/feedback), but are not currently open source.
 See the [license](https://go.microsoft.com/fwlink/?linkid=2077057) for additional details.

 ### GDPR and VS Code